 Columbia City Ballet – An Introduction

 Artistic & Executive Director William Starrett has transformed it into a professional company with 32 paid dancers and more than 2,000 season members.
 Under the leadership of Starrett, Columbia City Ballet produces what critics have described as “some of the highest quality cultural entertainment in the Southeast.”
-The Ballet attracts not only audiences from all over the region that are eager to attend performances, but also quality dancers from all over the country and the world eager to be a part of such an accomplished ballet company.
-South Carolina can proudly claim one of the strongest and most versatile ballet companies in the region and in the country.
+The ballet attracts not only audiences from all over the region that are eager to attend performances, but also quality artists from all over the country and the world eager to be a part of such an accomplished ballet company.
+South Carolina claims one of the strongest, most versatile ballet companies in the region and country.

 Columbia City Ballet’s mission is to be a premier professional ballet company in the Southeast through the presentation of our art and expression to a constantly growing and diverse audience.
 Central to this mission are the following:

 - Having and growing a repertoire of the highest quality dance, including traditional works by the legendary masters and new works by current, vibrant choreographers;

 - Attracting, training and retaining a company of highly accomplished dancers;

 - Maintaining a regular schedule of performances in the region and touring opportunities throughout the nation;

 - Providing educational opportunities to regional companies through lectures, demonstration, open rehearsals and school performances